Kusa Mochi & Yomogi Mochi: Spring Wagashi Sweets

 In the name of Kusa Mochi (草もち), Kusa (草) means grass, while Mochi (もち/餅) refers to a Japanese glutinous rice cake.

 So the green color of the sweet treat comes from grass mixed with its rice dough, and the custom of eating Kusa Mochi came from China over 1100 years ago.

 In ancient times, the Mochi got its green hue from Jersey cudweed, a species of cottonweed, but today, the confection usually uses Yomogi, called Yomogi Mochi (よもぎ餅).

 Yomogi (蓬/よもぎ) is the word for mugwort in English, and this Kusa Mochi is a Yomogi Mochi kneaded with Japanese mugwort leaves from the Shinshu region around Nagano.

-Yomogi Mochi comes in 2 types.
-One only consists of sticky, chewy, sweet glutinous rice dough colored with mugwort, which is typically coated with Kinako roasted soybean flour.
-What I have now belongs to this type.
+Yomogi Mochi comes in two types.
+One consists of a mugwort-colored chewy and sweet rice cake, typically coated with Kinako roasted soy flour.
+What I have on hand belongs to this type.

 (Reference Page: Wikipedia 草餅 )